| Tuva

 cooler weather when the rains have come, folks say.)
 Potatoes, cabbage, onions,

 beets, carrots, tomatoes, eggplant, strawberries and garlic are all abundant.
+Speaking of chickens, we

 had a laugh the other night when I decided that I�d bring home another chicken